 - Nomador is also popular and cheaper, but it has fewer sits available.

-No matter which site you choose, you should fill out your profile completely.
+No matter which house sitting sites you choose, you should fill out your profile completely.
 For Trusted Housesitters, that means uploading a description of yourself, photos, and verifiying your identity as well as passing a basic background check.

 You can also get external references, which can help you land that first sit, and upload a video so your potential hosts can get a feel for you.
 And you can now link your Airbnb profile, which can help you prove to hosts that you’re a kind and courteous guest.
-I even put in my Linkedin profile because it shows that I’m really a professional writer, which builds trust.
+I even put in my Linkedin profile and Airbnb profile, which builds trust.

 When creating your profile, it’s important to focus on what your hosts are looking for, and less on what you want to get out of it.
 Saying “I want free rent” is definitely not going to make someone want to open their home to you as much as describing how much you love caring for animals, working from home to keep them company, and being tidy.